Today we publish the next of our blogs in our 12-week blog series, THE ULTIMATE GUIDE TO SELLING YOUR HOME.

 In a “seller’s market”, properties in general attract more buyers at better offers.
 There is more demand than supply, which can occur as a result of many contributing factors.
 This is naturally the best time for a homeowner to market his or her property.
 A “buyer’s market”, in turn, means the opposite, with the supply of property outstripping the availability of buyers.
 It means there is more negotiating room for the buyer.
 This often translates into a downward correction in property prices.

 The one positive of having gone through the property marketing process in the detail described up to now is that, by the time you arrive at the point of having to consider an offer from an interested buyer, you will have a reasonable idea of what could be seen as a fair price for your property.
-Your agent will also lead you with regard to that fair price.
+Your real estate agent will also lead you with regard to that fair price.

 DON’T SELL TO UNQUALIFIED BUYERS WHEN SELLING YOUR HOME